AnthonMS/MyHotKeys-OnSteroids/readme.md

 ## TODO:
-- Make hold_start and hold_stop instead of only hold action
+- Create array of currently held down keys/buttons in InputController
 - Make config key "hold_time".
 This will make it so hold will only fire when it has been held for given amount of time.
-- Add new config key "event_type" which will take in the values "once"/"toggle"/"until_release"/"sequence"/"combination" This key will tell the script if an action should be fired once, until button/key is released or until the button/key is pressed again.
+- Add new config key "event_type" which will take in the values "once"/"toggle"/"until_release"/"sequence"/"combination" This key will tell the script if an action should be fired once, until button/key is released or continuously until the button/key is pressed again.
      The until_release will obviously only be for "hold_start" actions "sequence" is for when it is an array of keys instead of a single key.
 This means the action will happen if the order of keys pressed are the same as in the list.
      "combination" is pressing multiple buttons at the same time
 - Thoroughly test actions while clicking buttons at the same time as other buttons/keys.
-Test if we can create actions for keys like ctrl+k or if the combination value in event_type determine this?
+Test if we can create actions for keys like ctrl+k or if the combination value in event_type should determine this?

 ## Extras
 - Create a package-installer helper function in ScriptController that will install the needed packages automatically.